The trouble with being dead, Bruce thought, was that is was really bloody boring.

 "Well, you keep a hold of that one," Bruce said.
 "He's a good man.
 He's got some issues and all, what with the chimp thing, but…"

 All at once Carol was sitting on the ground, the bench bowled over by some terrible shock.
-Bruce was still in a seated position, the lack of a solid seat meaning little to his spectral body.
+Bruce was still in a sitting position, the sudden destruction of the seat meaning little to his spectral body.
 Standing, he reached down to help Carol to her feet, before realising that this was a bloody silly thing to do.
 He looked up, hoping to see the source of the shockwave.
 It wasn't hard to spot.
 Standing in a crater in the carpark was a robot.
 Not some fancy-looking robot from a modern movie, but a big, clunky thing that looked like it was made out of parts from an FJ Holden.
 It stood about five meters tall, and it lurched towards the Handy Pavilion on clanging, steel legs.

 "Oh, fuck me," Bruce said.